ScalaConsultants/Aspect-Based-Sentiment-Analysis/README.md

 ### Aspect Based Sentiment Analysis

 The task is to classify the sentiment of potentially long texts for several aspects.
-In building this package, we focus on two things.
-Firstly, the package works as a service.
+The key idea is to build a modern NLP package which supports explanations of model predictions.
+The approximated decision explanations help you to infer how reliable predictions are.
-It can be freely adjusted and extended to your needs.
+The package is standalone, scalable, and can be freely extended to your needs.
-It is standalone and scalable.
-You just benefit from the fine-tuned State of the Art models.
-Secondly, we wish to explain model decisions, so you can infer how much predictions are reliable.
-We desire to provide the robust and stable ML package.
+In the article **Do You Trust in Aspect-Based Sentiment Analysis?
+Testing and Explaining Model Behaviors** ([Medium]()), we discuss the package in detail.

-There are over 100 repositories on GitHub around this problem
+There are over 100 repositories on GitHub around sentiment analysis
 <sup>
 [1](https://github.com/songyouwei/ABSA-PyTorch)
 [2](https://github.com/jimmyyfeng/TD-LSTM)